 A) The Commissioner of the JRMBL is Chris Strovel.
-Steve Galbraith acted as Commish in the 1956 season, and did a damn fine job.
+Steve Galbraith acted as Commissioner in 1956 and 1966-1970, and did a damn fine job.

 B) The Commissioner can be removed from office if someone else wants this job and half the owners want to roust the bum.

 1) Maintaining a World Wide Web Page for the League.

 2) Posting Commissioner Files in a timely manner after receiving and compiling games.